Singapore

 Supertree Grove at Gardens by the Bay.
 Photo by Annie Spratt

 Singapore is the easiest place to travel in Southeast Asia and the least like the rest of it.
 The whole country is one city of six million people on an island you can cross by train in under an hour.
 Everything works.
 The MRT is clean and on time, the tap water is safe, the streets are spotless, and you can eat a plate of chicken rice at a hawker stall an hour after a cocktail sixty floors up.
-Plenty of people arrive expecting a stopover and leave wishing they had given it longer.

 Look beyond the CBD and the city becomes less uniform than many visitors expect.
 Tiong Bahru still has a residential feel despite the cafés.
 Katong and Joo Chiat hold onto traces of old Peranakan Singapore beneath the modern shopfronts.
 Little India remains noisy, crowded, and chaotic in a way that feels almost rebellious by local standards.
 Walk ten minutes in the right direction and the mood can shift completely.
 For a place this small, it contains more variety than it gets credit for.